Learner Driver Insurance

 Marmalade’s Learner Driver insurance is designed to act as a secondary policy whilst a learner is driving a car owned or registered by someone else.

-Do I need to own a car to take out learner driver insurance with Marmalade?
+Do I need to own a car to take out learner driver insurance?

 No, learner driver insurance is designed to act as a secondary policy whilst you are driving a car owned or registered by someone else.
 It is designed for provisional drivers who wish to insure a specified vehicle which they intend to use for practicing their driving skills outside of their lessons booked with us.